dyarawilliams/100-days-of-code/log.md

 **Thoughts**: I was told to vomit the code it doesn't have to be perfect, but I find myself trying to make it perfect after getting halfway there which makes my focus kinda off.
 I should use pomodoro during this time, but I'm so anxious and excited to get it done and over do it somedays just totally wrecking it.

 **Link(s) to Work**:
+1. Source-Wireframe

+### Day 54: November 29, 2020

+**Today's Progress**: Began working on the cuisine restuarant website which is the 6th layout.

+**Thoughts**: This layout is not hard to do at all simple like the ones before but I know one thing I'll have trouble with is making it responsive just using floats.
+Also another challenge within this webpage is creating a grid with 2 rows and 4 columns also just using float. *NO FLEXBOX OR GRID HOW GREAT IS THIS *

+**Link(s) to Work**:
 1. None